conan-io/conan-io.github.io/_posts/2019-09-27-package-id-modes.markdown

 here we are going to show just some of them:

-  * **``full_version_mode``**: it will take into account all the components of the SemVer version (in the following example we are modifying the _micro_ component):
+  * **``full_version_mode``**: it will take into account all the components of the SemVer version (in the following example we are modifying the _patch_ component):

     ```bash
     ⇒  conan config set general.default_package_id_mode=full_version_mode